(Photo: Wikimedia Commons, Tiia Monto CC by-SA 4.0)

 A good tool for predicting rework and cost impact on a construction project is the Field Rework Index (FRI).

-Take a past project on which you have good data on rework, waste and costs.
-Then cast your mind back to the design and construction stages of that project and then score each of the question listed below from 1-5, with 1 being the best rating.
+Take a past project on which you have good data on rework, waste, and costs.
+Then cast your mind back to the design and construction stages of that project and then score each of the questions listed below from 1 to 5, with 1 being the best rating.
 You can also do this evaluation as a team.

 See if this score is giving an accurate estimate of rework and cost impact based on your hard data on that past project.

-THEN conduct the evaluation on your current or the initial stages of a current project and having the accuracy evaluation from the previous FRI see what the upcoming impact will be on this current or upcoming project!
+THEN conduct the evaluation on a current project or the initial stages of a current project and, having the accuracy evaluation from the previous FRI, see what the upcoming impact will be on this current or upcoming project.

 - Degree of alignment between the various elements (departments, divisions, etc.) of the owner's organization

 - Degree to which project execution planning was utilized